hanabi/hanabi.github.io/README.md

 ### Prompts

-* Imagine that you have one or more cards in your hand that have a clue on them, but their full identity is currently unknown.
-In this situation, you are supposed to just keep the cards in your hand, and continue to discard unclued cards.
+* Imagine that you have a card in your hand that has a clue on it, but the full identity of the card is currently unknown.
+In this situation, you are supposed to just keep the card in your hand, and continue to discard unclued cards.
-* If someone gives a *Play Clue* to a card that is currently unplayable, then they could be telling YOU to play a card that is already clued in your hand.
+* If someone gives a *Play Clue* to a card that is currently unplayable, and the "in-between" card matches the clued card in your hand, then they could be telling YOU to play the clued card.
 This is called a *Prompt* because it is "prompting" you to play a card that you would have otherwise held on to.
 * For example, in a 3-player game:
   * All the 2's have been played on the stacks.
   * Alice clues a red 4 in Cathy's hand as a *Play Clue* (since it was not on chop).